zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

 - Social navigation (requires emotional range)
 - Adaptive response (requires state flexibility)

-All of these **require** α-window—the variance that makes natural biology incompatible with Aetherion interface.
+All of these **require** α-window, the variance that makes natural biology incompatible with Aetherion interface.

 The BioDrone must be optimized for a completely different purpose: **stable resonance with a high-coherence field**.
 This requires engineering, not evolution.